-LGBT people are protected against sexual orientation discrimination in the workplace by a number of state and local laws, however they are not a protected class under federal law.
-To find out more about what you as an employer can do to prevent harassment and discrimination in the workplace, you may want to meet with an employment attorney.
-Get started today with a free legal evaluation by a local small business attorney.
+LGBT people are protected against sexual orientation discrimination in the workplace by a number of state and local laws; however, they're not a protected class under federal law.
+To find out more about what you as an employer can do to prevent harassment and discrimination in the workplace, you may want to speak with an experienced employment law attorney in your area.